 Tuesday, March 24, 2015, 3:30-4:30 p.m.
 EDT—The ACCME Proposed Criteria for Commendation, Presenter: Jack Dolcourt, SACME Professional Learning Community

 CIHR Operating Grant: eHealth Innovation Partnership Program (eHIPP)—The eHealth Innovations Initiative (eHII) is a multi-phase initiative that aims to enhance health outcomes and health care delivery through the implementation, evaluation, and health system scale-up of eHealth innovations that contribute to evidence-based, client-centered, cost-effective solutions that will improve the quality of outcomes and the cost-effectiveness of patient and population-centered care.
 Registration Deadline: April 1, 2015

 For U.S. Researchers

 Patient-Centered Outcomes Research Institute (PCORI) Funding Application System Opens for Spring 2015 Cycle and Hepatitis C Announcements—six new PCORI Funding Announcements (PFAs) offering up to $138 million in research support are available.
 One PFA offers up to $50 million to support up to four studies on the best ways to diagnosis and treat hepatitis C virus infection.
 The other five offer up to $88 million in support for a range of patient-centered CER proposals under our national research priorities, with a pool of up to $12 million set aside for studies that focus on rare disease.
-Letters of Intent (LOIs) Deadline: March 6, 2015
+Application Deadline: April 1, 2015

 Courses, Conferences, and Other Professional Development Opportunities